Photo by Austin Distel on Unsplash

-The classic game your grandmother plays every week at church can be easily converted into a salesperson-focused competition that is both fun and skill-building.
 Create your own 5-by-5 bingo cards with 24 sales-related actions (the middle can remain a free space) and hand them out to your staff.
 They’ll mark off their cards as they complete the actions, which can include tasks such as selling an accessory, greeting 10 customers in an hour, getting a customer to provide an email address, and so on

 If you’re really committed, each card can be different so that no employee has the same path to bingo.
 What makes this game so thorough is that you’ll need to come up with at least 24 items to fill the card.
 That gets employees thinking about all the things they should be considering each time a customer walks through the door.

 Bingo can be played just for fun or for prizes.
 Again, a top-notch gamification app such as Arcade makes rewards for fun sales games easy.
 Employees can choose items such as digital gift cards right from their phones, then celebrate or brag about their victories to their coworkers through our chat functionality.
 Contact us to learn more about our platform and schedule a demo.